uri-yanover/4qbits/_posts/2022-02-12-on-positions-of-trust-part-i-rocketman.md

 The story above teaches me several crucial intuitions:
 * Growth is much easier when you're given trust, especially after several rounds in which such trust is justified.
 * Positions of trust are volatile: they arise in dire need, and fade away.
-* Organizations often find ways to "work around" needing to trust people; this is unavoidable but often comes at the cost of losing the ability to innovate.
+* Organizations tend to evolve to work around having to trust people; this is unavoidable but often comes at the cost of losing the ability to innovate.
 * Technical prowess alone does not necessarily translate into impact.
 Leadership - even in a highly technical field such as rocketry - requires involvement with both major roadmap decisions and with staffing.

 Now that we have examined a complete trajectory of a specific position of trust, I intend to write a Part II that applies our learnings to the specific trajectories of employees in the tech industry; stay tuned.